szjiozi/HPML_Project/README.md

 *   **Modern Dependency Management**: Utilizes `uv` and `pyproject.toml` for fast, reliable, and easy-to-manage dependency installation.
 This replaces `requirements.txt` for clearer separation of dependencies and better project structure.
 *   **HPC Execution Script**: Includes a complete execution script (`run_hpc.sh`) that automates environment setup and program execution on HPC clusters, handling CUDA checks, Python version verification, dependency installation, and program execution.
+*   **Weights & Biases Integration**: Comprehensive wandb integration for tracking training and inference metrics, with detailed documentation and example scripts.
 *   **Original Features**: All original features of LongRefiner are preserved.

 ## 🛠️ Installation